Cellophane paradox

+for its product, but the only reason there are substitutes is because the firm's monopoly power allows it to set a price high enough that substitutes are marketable.
+In technical economic terms, such a product has low cross-price elasticity of demand.
+A well-known example of the paradox involves the cellophane product in the 1950s, a United States Supreme Court case and subsequent response in economic literature.

-Cellophane was a DuPont company that made flexible wrapping material.
-It had its U.S. production restricted to du Pont by numerous patents in the early 1950s.
+Cellophane was a flexible wrapping material made by Du Pont, U.S. production of which Du Pont restricted to itself in the early 1950s using numerous patents.
 Du Pont was sued under the Sherman Act for monopolization of the cellophane market by the U.S. Justice Department, and the case (U.S. v.
 E. I. du Pont) was decided by the Supreme Court in 1956.
-The Court agreed with du Pont that when evaluated at the monopolistic price observed in the early 1950s, there were many substitutes for cellophane and, therefore, du Pont had only a small share of the market for wrapping materials (i.e., it possessed little or no market power).
+The Court found no monopoly, because there were many substitutes for cellophane and, therefore, du Pont had only a small share of the market for wrapping materials (i.e., it possessed little or no market power).

-This reasoning was challenged by a 1955 article in the American Economic Review.
+This reasoning was challenged by a 1955 article in the American Economic Review, noting that the only reason substitutes for cellophane were available was that Du Pont had exercised excessive market power to command a high price for cellophane.
 In research on the du Pont company arising from his PhD dissertation, Willard F. Mueller and co-author George W. Stocking, Sr. pointed out the error of mistaking a monopolist's inability to exercise market power by raising price above the current price for an inability to have already exercised market power by raising price significantly above the competitive price.
 Courts that use a monopolized product's elevated market price will typically misconstrue a completed anti-competitive act as a lack of market power.
 Had the Supreme Court considered the substitutability of other wrappings at cellophane's competitive price, the sales of other wrappings would have been much lower; du Pont might very well have been found guilty of monopolizing the market for flexible wrappings.